whybsml/whybsml/README.md

 In `application/average`, `average.byte` and `average.native` are respectively the executable byte-code and native code versions of a program that computes the average of a distributed list of integers.
 Their usage is the same as the *MPS* applications.

+#### The *Count* application

+In `application/count`, `count.byte` and `count.native` are respectively the executable byte-code and native code versions of a program that counts the number of diagonal 100x100 matrices of a distributed list of matrices.
+Their usage is the same as the *MPS* applications.

 ## Structure

 - `README.md`: this file